alopez/alopez.github.com/join.md

 ## Prospective MSc, MScR, or MPhil students

-In brief: do not contact me if you are applying for one of these degrees, since there is nothing I can do to help you.
+In brief: do not contact me if you are applying for one of these degrees, because there is nothing that I can do for you.

-Taught MSc programmes in Edinburgh are very intensive and you will not have time on the side to join a research project.
-However, a third of the overall credits for the MSc come from an individual project, supervised by a member of staff.
-These projects are assigned early in semester 2, and though the assignment considers your preferences, there is no guarantee that you will get your preferred project due to the very large numbers of students.
-As a consequence, I can make no guarantees that you will be able to work with me if you are joining any of our taught MSc degrees.
+Longer explanation: Taught MSc programmes in Edinburgh are very intensive and you will not have time on the side to join a research project.
+A third of the overall credits for the MSc come from an individual project, supervised by a member of staff, and you will need to devote all of your effort to your project.
+Projects are assigned early in semester 2, and though the assignment considers your preferences, there is no guarantee that you will get your preferred project due to the very large numbers of students.
+Because of all the uncertainties around this process, I can make no guarantee that you will be able to work with me if you join our taught MSc programme.

 Our department rarely admit students directly to an MPhil or MScR degree, except as part